elastisys/cloudpool.restapi/docs/api.rst

 pool should always set the liveness state to ``UNKNOWN`` for all machines.

-The diagram below illustrates the state transistions for a machine's liveness.
+The diagram below illustrates the state transitions for a machine's liveness.

 .. image:: images/liveness_states.png
   :width: 500px